Christopher Yoo (chess player): Disqualification and suspensions

 In October 2024, Yoo was disqualified from the 2024 U.S. Championship due to code of conduct violations.
 After losing to Fabiano Caruana in round five, he punched a female videographer from behind while leaving.
 Prior to being disqualified, he had a score of 1.5/5.
 His tournament results were annulled.
 He was banned from the hosting venue, the St. Louis Chess Club, and was charged with fourth-degree assault and taken into custody.
-His membership was also suspended by US Chess for one year.
-Yoo later publicly apologized for the incident and indicated that the incident occurred because he lost his temper following the loss.
+His membership was also suspended by US Chess for one year, with an additional five years of probation until November 14, 2030.
+Yoo later publicly apologized for the incident and said he lost his temper after the loss.

 In May 2025, Yoo was suspended by FIDE for 60 days pending an investigation into new allegations of harassment.
 The complainant later came forward and publicly alleged that Yoo had harassed her multiple times at the 2024 Grenke Chess Festival and followed her to her hotel room, where he attempted to gain entry by claiming to be from room service.

+In August 2025, Yoo was found guilty by FIDE of multiple violations, including harassment, psychological abuse, and inappropriate conduct toward a female player.
+He was handed an 18-month suspension from FIDE-rated events, of which twelve months of the ban are suspended, and six months to be served immediately.
+Any further breach during that time would trigger the full ban.